Medicare's Annual Enrollment Period (AEP), What Does It Means And What Can You Do During The AEP?

 If you get tied up or distracted and you do not meet the deadline of having your changes in by December 7th, here is what happens:

-2. If you want to change your Medicare Advantage Plan to a new plan, you have to wait until January 1st - March 31st during the Medicare Open Enrollment Period.
+If you want to change your Medicare Advantage Plan to a new plan, you have to wait until January 1st - March 31st during the Medicare Open Enrollment Period.
 Then you can make changes for the coming year.

-WHAT IF YOU DECIDED TO NOT DO ANYTHING DURING THE ANNUAL ENROLLMENT PERIOD (AEP)?
+WHAT IF YOU DECIDED NOT TO DO ANYTHING DURING THE ANNUAL ENROLLMENT PERIOD (AEP)?

 If you have Original Medicare with or without a Medicare Supplement or Medigap plan, your current Medicare Part D Prescription Drug Plan will be your Medicare Part D Prescription Drug plan for the coming year.
 You cannot change Medicare Part D Drug Plans in the middle of a plan year without qualifying for a Special Enrollment Period.